 The best fights came from teams with a long-term presence on the live circuit, such as Team Shock and Team Eruption, or veteran robots such as Behemoth and Dantomkia.
 This makes sense, as they will have had more practice than newer teams.
 However, new teams faced a problem that veteran teams often did not have to deal with – many new robots were so powerful that they could not be tested anywhere else before arriving at the Robot Wars studio.
 For example, Team Nightshade was using their first fight to test whether their robot’s weapon system could even function, rather than as a combat experience.
 Unfortunately, it couldn’t- Nightshade, like many other robots, was unable to carry out a fight.

 This fed into the reliability issues seen throughout the two rebooted seasons.
-Because newer roboteers had no safe way to discover their robot’s weaknesses and limits, or what the combat environment is like, they could only find out by being in the arena.
-This resulted in many robots which were dead-on-arrival, as well as robots which burnt themselves out after a brief time.
+Because newer roboteers had no safe way to discover their robot’s weaknesses and limits, or what the combat environment was like, they could only find out by being in the arena.
+This resulted in many dead-on-arrival robots, as well as robots which burnt themselves out after a brief time.

 To me, this made Season 9 feel more like a training exercise rather than a real season.
 It also reduced the credibility of the new show slightly.
 A new viewer watching Season 9 may believe that robot combat is a troubled or juvenile sport because so many episodes were filled with unreliable, prototypical, untested robots.
 That isn’t true, but compared to the live circuit and shows like BattleBots and original Robot Wars (once they’d picked up steam after Season 1), new Robot Wars arguably created a worse impression of the sport.